actinia-org/actinia-introduction/docs/3_explore.md

 ### Step by step...

-We will now send an REST API call to the actinia server and receive the server response.
+We will now send a REST API call to the actinia server and receive the server response.

 Step 1: